 Shipston on Stour

-Morris Conferencing is a long established independent conference venues finding and planning company.
-We help organisations of all sizes find the perfect venue for their conferences, meetings and events.
-We will also give you free expert advice on the best way to plan your event.
+Morris Conferencing is a FREE, established, independent venue finder.
+We help organisations of all sizes find the perfect conference, meeting and event venues.
+We are unbiased and will also give you free expert advice on the best way to plan your event.

 The trip started off with a stay in the Best Western plus Keavil House, Dunfermline which is set in 12 acres of land and has ample meeting space for conferences, gala dinners and celebrations.
 It was then onto the Balbirnie House, a delightful 18th century Georgian mansion nestled amidst 400 acres of rolling parkland in the heart of Fife.
 The meeting space was great and had lots of airy meeting spaces perfect for dinner and conferences.

 After lunch, it was time to travel to Hill of Tarvit which is one of Scotland’s finest Edwardian mansion houses, replete with a splendid collection of antiques, furniture, Chinese porcelain and superb paintings by Sir Henry Raeburn, Allan Ramsay and eminent Dutch artists.
 This venue would be perfect for an external dinner to really give guests the wow factor.
 As guests we even got to try out some Hickory Golf in the grounds of the Hill or Tarvit which is a brilliant idea as an activity for delegates.